Perineal Descent

 - The feeling of the pelvis dropping during weighted activity

-- Bowel and/or faecal incontinence
+- Bowel and/or faecal incontinence, constipation.

 - Perineal descent is also often present in conjunction with pelvic organ prolapse.